karlospn/mytechramblings-site-source-code/content/posts/automatically-purge-acr-images-using-acr-tasks.md

 ``acr purge --registry acrtasksdemo --filter '.*:.*' --untagged --ago 3d --dry-run``

-The ``ago`` parameter is always required when using the ``purge`` command, but if you don't care about it you can set it to ``0d``.
+The ``ago`` parameter is always required when using the ``purge`` command, but if you don't care about the date you can set it to ``0d``.
-For example, the ``acr purge --registry acrtasksdemo --filter 'my-app:.*' --untagged --ago 0d`` command purges all images from the "my-app" repository without taking into account the date they were pushed into the registry.
+For example, the ``acr purge --registry acrtasksdemo --filter 'my-app:.*' --untagged --ago 0d`` command, purges all images and tags from the "my-app" repository without taking into account the date they were pushed into the registry.

 ## **keep parameter**

 This parameter allow us to keep the latest number of tags.

->**Important**: The ``keep`` parameter only purges the tags, it doesn't delete the images per se.
-To delete the image completely you need to use it alongside the ``untagged`` parameter.
+>**Important**: The ``keep`` parameter only purges tags, **it doesn't delete the images** per se.
+To delete the tags and the images in a single command you need to use the ``untagged`` parameter.

-The following example will keep the latest 3 tags and images of "my-app" repository, and purge the remaining ones.
+The following example will keep the latest 3 tags and images of "my-app" repository, and remove the remaining ones.
 ```bash
 acr purge --registry acrtasksdemo --filter 'my-app:.*' --keep 3 --untagged --ago 0d --dry-run
 DRY RUN: The following output shows what WOULD be deleted if the purge command was executed.
 Nothing is deleted.